isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 > We do not offer website design services, and are unable to provide custom designs or layouts for your website.

-Instead, Isomer maintains a central template that offers some basic customisation that users can leverage on to begin building their website.

 ### Support and cost
 - The Isomer platform and service is free for Public Officers to use, but in order to launch their site, **agencies must bear the cost of the domain URL**, which you can procure from IT Service Management (ITSM).